GlorexKoya/Aldi-Retail-Analysis-Project/README.md

 - May and June were our best months, showing the highest sales.
 - Tablets and Phones are the top revenue generating products.
 - Store A and the Online channel are the top two selling channels.
-- Tuesday is our busiest sales day, while Saturday is the slowest day.
+- Tuesday is our busiest sales day, while Saturday records the lowest sales.
 ## 💡 Recommendations
 - We can introduce promotions or special offers on Tuesdays so as to leverage our busiest shopping day.
 - We should Investigate the underperformance in Store D and Store E and implement improvement strategies.